“…and everyone did what was right in their own eyes.” (Jdg 17:6)

 7. Elijah runs like a chicken (1 Kgs 19).
 A scary lady said some nasty things, Elijah got spooked and not even God could lift him out of his funk.
 It cost Elijah his ministry.

 8. James and John want to toast the Samaritans (Luk 9:54).
 “Well Elijah did it and he didn’t get in trouble.”
-That was Elijah fellas; Jesus has a different spirit.
+However, Jesus has a different spirit.

-9. Peter tries to save Jesus’ life (Mt 16:22).
+9. Jesus tells the disciples he has to die and Peter says that’s a bad idea (Mt 16:22).
 For this Peter receives the most famous rebuke in the Bible (Mt 16:23).
-And then he does it again (Jn 18:10)!
 Nice one Peter.
 You could’ve ruined everything.

-11. The Judaizers preach just a little bit of law (Acts 15:1).
-“All we’re asking for is a snip to the tip.”
+11. The Judaizers preach a little bit of law (Acts 15:1).
+“All we’re asking for is a snip of the tip.”
 No wonder the men of Antioch were glad when James said “No” (Acts 15:31).

-12. Peter draws back from the Gentiles so as not to offend (Ga 2:11).
-This time it’s not Jesus but Paul who gets in his face telling him he’s “clearly wrong” – not misguided, not confused, but “I’m putting this in the Bible so everyone knows about it,” wrong.
+12. In fear of their foreignness, Peter draws back from the Gentiles (Gal 2:11).
+And this after he’d had that vision from the Lord (Acts 10).
+Paul gets in his face telling him he’s “clearly wrong” – not misguided, not confused, but “I’m putting this in the Bible so everyone knows about it,” wrong.
 Ouch.

 What is the common thread running through these good and bad deeds done by godly and ungodly people?
-Well I gave you a pretty big hint at the top of this post: In each case the person involved did what seemed right to them at the time.
+I gave you a pretty big hint at the top of this post: In each case the person involved did what seemed right to them at the time.
 This is the hallmark of flesh-based living.
-It is walking by sight.
+It is independent living or walking by sight.

-The irony of this is that when you walk by sight you’re putting yourself back in the kingdom of darkness.
-You’re allowing yourself to be influenced by the natural realm which is the enemy’s realm (1 Jn 5:19).
+When you walk by sight and without any regard for the Lord, you put yourself in harm’s way.
 Again, I am not talking about your salvation.
-We’re not saved or unsaved on the basis of works – this is carnal thinking.
-But when you leave the Giver of Life out of your choices, how can you expect to reap anything other than death?
-This is why so many of our ventures resemble Dr. Frankenstein’s monster.
+We’re not saved or unsaved on the basis of works.
+But leave the Giver of Life out of your choices and you’ll reap death.
+This is why our ventures sometimes resemble Dr. Frankenstein’s monster.
 We’ve tried to bring something to life and only the Spirit can do that (Jn 6:63).